What is targeted therapy?

 Additionally, because targeted therapies attack specific receptors on cancer cells, they generally do not harm healthy cells.
 Therefore, they usually cause fewer side effects than other available treatments.

 Where can I find information about targeted therapy trials for pancreatic cancer?

 The Pancreatic Cancer Action Network recommends that all patients consider clinical trials when exploring treatment options.
-Our Patient and Liaison Services (PALS) program maintains a comprehensive database of all pancreatic cancer clinical trials taking place in the United States.
-PALS Associates can perform personalized database searches to determine potential eligibility and then provide you with information to discuss with your doctor.
-To start a personalized clinical trials search, contact a PALS Associate at 877-272-6226 or by email at email@example.com.
+We maintain a comprehensive database of all pancreatic cancer clinical trials taking place in the United States.
+Our Patient Central Associates can perform personalized database searches to determine potential eligibility and then provide you with information to discuss with your doctor.
+To start a personalized clinical trials search, contact an Associate at 877-272-6226 or by email at email@example.com.

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
 In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.